web-illinois/ilw-header/README.md

   </il-main-nav>
 </ilw-header>
 ```
-For information, see the full documentation for the main navigation component.
+For information, see the full documentation for the [ilw-header-menu](https://github.com/web-illinois/ilw-header-menu).

 ## Search